PipedreamHQ/pipedream/COMPONENT-API.md

 Interfaces are infrastructure abstractions provided by the Pipedream platform.
 They declare how a component is invoked — via HTTP request, run on a schedule, etc. — and therefore define the shape of the events it processes.

 Interfaces make it possible to work with HTTP servers or scheduled tasks using nothing more than props.
 Once you declare the interface for your component, Pipedream creates the infrastructure for that component when it's deployed.
 For example, if you deploy a component that uses the HTTP interface, Pipedream creates a unique HTTP endpoint URL for that component.
-HTTP requests to that endpoint invoke the component, executing its `run` method.
+HTTP requests to that endpoint invoke the component, executing its [`run` method](#run).

-Interfaces also provide methods.
+Interfaces can also provide methods.
 For example, the HTTP interface exposes a `respond` method that lets your component issue HTTP responses:

 ```javascript
 // this.http references the HTTP interface for the component, as you'll see below